-Ron Ohren is a partner in the Firm’s Chicago office.
+Ron Ohren is a counsel in the Firm’s Chicago office.
 Ron has been named a Super Lawyer and is AV Peer Review Rated, Martindale-Hubbell’s highest recognition for ethical standards and legal ability.

 For more than 30 years, Ron’s practice has focused on pre-dispute advice and dispute resolution involving a wide variety of insurance and reinsurance issues, including regulatory issues.
 He has extensive experience in litigation in state and federal trial and appellate courts across the country; in mediation, arbitration and other alternative dispute proceedings; and with insurance and reinsurance issues that have cross-border or international aspects.